ramofabian/aws-bootcamp-cruddur-2023/journal/week2.md

 <p align="center"><img src="assets/week2/x_ray_trace.png" alt="accessibility text"></p>

-- Making click on one of the traces the `segment` and `subsegment` previusly created and its metadata:
+- Making click on one of the traces the `segment` and `subsegment` previously created and its metadata:

 Subsegment overview info: